 If I can identify with Mephibosheth’s story even a little, I believe it could have taken some time for him to lift up his head at the dinner table…I can picture King David saying, “It’s time to lift up your head, Mephibosheth!”
 Not in an arrogant, it’s about time, way, but from a life that’s been redeemed, honored and now full of gratitude way.
 There is a difference and knowing that difference separates entitled hearts and thankful hearts.

 A few days ago we had a stray dog wander into our yard.
 A dog who looked very much like our family dog of 15 years who passed away a few weeks ago.
 So much like our other dog, our four year old granddaughter ran into the house saying, “Amy Jo is back!”
 Of course it wasn’t Amy Jo but a dog who had been severely neglected, dumped and apart from being rescued might have died soon.
 She had sores all over her body.
 We told our grandchildren they couldn’t touch the dog until we knew what was wrong with her and she was healed.
 The next morning I took our unnamed guest to the vet.
 As we were waiting for the vet to come in, my five year old granddaughter asked if she could touch her.
 I told her she could only touch her after her wounds were healed.
-And then God spoke, “But Yaya, I want to touch her wounds.”
+And then I heard God speak through my precious granddaughter, “But Yaya, I want to touch her wounds.”
 Yep, I lost it…okay, not in a loud, obnoxious way (I only do that in private) but in quiet tears as I saw Jesus carrying us to the table of His healing love, touching EVERY SINGLE ONE of our wounds and feeding us Himself…His very life…the Bread of Life…the Living Water…Communion.

 GRATEFULNESS took a hold of me once again as Jesus revealed His promise to come back and take us to His Father’s eternal table of love where everyone gets to lift up their head and marvel in receiving the honor that Jesus purchased for us on the Cross.
 For those who have said YES to His invitation to come and have trusted that Jesus carries us to His Father, we will dine with our Savior face to face.